Other / mixed grade configuration · Philadelphia, PA

 How many students attend New Foundations Cs?

 New Foundations Cs has 1,529 students enrolled.
-It is a other school in Philadelphia, PA.
+It is a public school in Philadelphia, PA.

 What is the student-teacher ratio at New Foundations Cs?